The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-Entrepreneurs’ relief is capital gains tax (CGT) relief that allows business-owners with chargeable gains on qualifying business assets to pay CGT at a rate of 10%.
+Business asset disposal relief (previously known as entrepreneurs’ relief) is a capital gains tax (CGT) relief that allows business owners with chargeable gains on qualifying business assets to pay CGT at a rate of 10%.
 For disposals made on or after 11 March 2020, the relief is available on up to £1m of capital gains for each individual over their lifetime; prior to 11 March 2020, the lifetime limit was £10m.
-This reduction in the lifetime limit was announced at the Spring Budget 2020 and is detailed further below.
+This reduction in the lifetime limit was in FA 2020 and is detailed further below.
 Relief is available on gains arising to sole traders, partners, shareholders and trusts.
-It applies to all disposals, so includes gifts and non-arm’s length sales.
-It is also possible to create a deemed disposal for entrepreneurs’ relief in certain circumstances.
+It applies to all disposals, so includes gifts and non-arm’s-length sales.
+It is also possible to create a deemed disposal for business asset disposal relief in certain circumstances.

 TCGA 1992, s 169H(2)

-Whilst the three types of qualifying disposal for entrepreneurs’ relief all refer to disposals of business assets, the qualifying assets are different in each case.
+Whilst the three types of qualifying disposal for business asset disposal relief all refer to disposals of business assets, the qualifying assets are different in each case.
 It is important from the beginning to categorise what type of disposal has been made and focus on the criteria for each.

-Where the criteria for each disposal type are not met, entrepreneurs’ relief cannot be claimed.
+Where the criteria for each disposal type are not met, business asset disposal relief cannot be claimed.
 A disposal of business assets is, in itself, not sufficient.

-A material disposal may also occur without a disposal of shares This can occur
+A material disposal may also occur without a disposal of shares.
+This

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.